 During outreaches, you’ll also get a chance to do hands-on medical work under the supervision of our staff.
 So slip on your surgical gloves and help check patients’ blood pressure and blood sugar levels at a two-day medical outreach.
 Don’t worry if you have no medical experience – we run medical workshops to get you familiar with medical terms and basic health checks before you start working.

-Renovate a care centre in Ghana and give it a splash of colour and creativity
+Renovate a care centre in Ghana and give it a splash of color and creativity

 On the Care & Community High School Special in Ghana, you’ll focus on painting classrooms in the morning, before you play games and do activities with young children in the afternoon.
 Paint murals of the ABCs or country flags, a number chart, or build a library corner to inspire a love of reading!
 Your work will brighten up the care centre for years after you’ve left, and local teachers and other volunteers can use the murals to teach classes.